yournarrative/backend/README.md

 ### How to run
 1. Run `poetry install` to install all dependencies
-2. Run Dockerfile or app using main.py from Pycharm run configs.
-Working directory should be root of project.
+2. Run `docker compose up --build` or use Pycharm run configs to launch services.
 3. Hit endpoints using Postman or any other tool.
 Test script available in `tests/manual_test_script.py`